jun488/slick-pi-hole/README.md

 # slick-pi-hole

 # What
-Simple bookmarklet that allows to visit links that were blocked by Pi-hole on Slickdeals.net
+Simple bookmarklet that allows to visit links that were blocked by Pi-hole on website https://slickdeals.net/ (probably other sites as well)

 Instead of using whitelist or user scripts, simply click the bookmark when viewing a blocked page.